StephanieRogers-ML/deep-learning_vehicle-dashboard/README.md

 The goal of this project is to develop a machine learning model that can help identify the content of a vehicle and its features using visual cues from its interior images of the vehicle.
 This is a multiclass supervised classification problem that will require labeled images to learn the features from curves, edges, and combination of features.

-Requirements: software
-Requirements for Caffe and pycaffe (see: Caffe installation instructions)
-Note: Caffe must be built with support for Python layers!

-Requirements: hardware
-For training large CNN networks (VGG16, GoogleNet), a good GPU (e.g., Titan, K20, K40, ...) is needed.
-Other non-deep-learning methods have no specific hardware requirements.

 ##  Vehicle Interior Image Dataset

 Our dataset consist of images collected from CompCar.